pandaac/pandaac/README.md

 composer create-project pandaac/pandaac my/path/ dev-apolune
 ```

-Once the installation process is complete, you'll want to edit the `.env` to fit your needs.
+Once the installation process is complete, you'll want to edit the `.env` file to fit your needs.
 Run the following command in your terminal to migrate the necessary database tables.
 You'll need to have an active database set up with the [TFS 1.1 schema](https://github.com/otland/forgottenserver/blob/1.1/schema.sql) pre-installed.

 ```bash
 php artisan migrate:pandaac